sjelms/SmartParse.AI/README.md

 - Renames and moves the file to an appropriate subfolder (`images`, `pdfs`, `text`).
 - Assigns Finder tags based on content type and file category.
 - Shows a persistent dialog with batch processing summary.
-- Logs all operations to a JSON file for troubleshooting and auditing.
+- Logs all operations to timestamped JSONL files for troubleshooting and auditing.
 - Optional automation via macOS Automator workflow (included) enables on-demand use without needing Terminal.
 - Processes files in safe batches (default: 20), continuing automatically until the folder is empty.
 - Includes race condition check to ensure large files are fully written before processing.